cauadomingos72/algoritmos_e_prog_UNIVALI/c++_exercicios/README.txt

-All the codes on this folder is based on Linux
+All the codes in this folder is based on Linux